Emergency Fund for Military Families — Cash for PCS Moves and the Civilian Jump

 Your reality

-The parts of this topic that hit your trade differently — and that generic advice skips.
+The parts of this topic that hit your line of work differently — and that generic advice skips.

 Deposits, travel overages, setting up a household, replacing what broke in the move — much of it spent before reimbursement catches up, and some of it never reimbursed.
 Families without a cushion start every duty station in a small hole.